metocean/moana-qc/README.md

 Relevant files are located in the THREDDS folder.
 - THREDDS/attribute_list.yml : All the information related to the variables, coordinates, dimensions and global attributes.
-- THREDDS/transfer.public.mangopare.yml : Config file to use for the scheduler, this could also be added to the current transfer.mangopare.yml to make the files published as soon as they are available
+- THREDDS/transfer.public.mangopare.yml : Config file to use for the scheduler, this could also be added to the current transfer.mangopare.yml to make the files published as soon as they are available.

 ---
 ## Installation: From source or via docker image

 This repository contains code to run the `ops-qc` ("operational" or automatic quality control) python package.